 …era un enemigo de la Patria y no tenía derecho a nada.

 …an enemy of our homeland and had right to nothing.
 (229)

 In 1946, Juan Domingo Perón, a military officer, became president.
 He was re-elected in 1952.
 But his origins were not so democratic.
 He was involved in the 1943 Argentine coup d’état that the United Officers’ Group (GOU) made possible, and was the Vice President of the de facto government from 1944 to 1945.

 During Perón’s administration, if you were not a Peronist (political movement based on his persona), you were persecuted, tortured and, according to the case, killed.
 Yes, killed.
 And yes, it was a democratic government.

 Now, times have changed a little, so you may face endless discussions with fanatics (life is too short for that) but, under the current Kirchnerist regime—that finds its roots in the Justicialist Party founded by Perón—you may also face the removal of the government social help if you have, trouble at work and, if you are a renowned person, the persecution through official media or even the collecting agency.
 That is what happens when presidents become idols and you cannot question those who know what you want and need.
 The long tradition of personalizing power.
 They know best, capisce?

 Methods have changed, but the division remains.
 The crack.
 The social rift.
 The impossibility of accepting that the person standing in front of you does not have to think the same way as you do.
 A basic fundament of a democratic society.
 And somehow, this country has usually had a lot of trouble grasping that concept.
-Predictable consequences for a nation that has been a hostage of populism for decades.
 Demagoguery, social assistance from the State instead of promoting the dignity that entails working, indoctrination, the elimination of opposition, authority over media to achieve a formidable propaganda system, a foreign enemy that wants to control us…

 The little we have learned after so many years.
 It is certainly frightening.